Tencent/rapidjson/doc/tutorial.md

 ### Quering Object

-Similarly, we can iterate object members by iterator:
+Similar to array, we can iterate object members by iterator:

 ```cpp
 static const char* kTypeNames[] =